-The Sitcom will be principally organized around roughly chronological sub-genres through which the sitcom has cycled: for example, the rural sitcom, the workplace sitcom, the family sitcom, the “ethnic” sitcom, and so on.
+The Sitcom is principally organized around roughly chronological sub-genres through which the sitcom has cycled: for example, the rural sitcom, the workplace sitcom, the family sitcom, the “ethnic” sitcom, and so on.
 However, full understanding of the sitcom goes beyond its discourses and narratives.
 A comprehensive consideration of the genre must also address the style of its sound and image—especially in programs that derive their humor from intertextual or self-referential play.
 The Sitcom will thus cover the mockumentary and what, after John Caldwell, might be called the “televisual” sitcom—programs that encourage the viewer to find humor in self-reflexive and intertextual gags.

-Tentative table of contents:
+Table of contents:

-- Chapter 2.
-Comedy, Family, and Small Towns
+- 3. Comedy, Family, and Small Towns

-- Chapter 4.
-Comedy, Sex, and Gender Identity
+- 4. Comedy, Sex, and Gender Identity

-- Chapter 5.
-Comedy, Race, Ethnicity, and Religion
+- 5. Comedy, Race, Ethnicity, and Religion

-- Chapter 6.
-Comedy, Televisuality, and Genre Mixing
+- 6. Comedy, Televisuality, and Convergence